Halden Virtual Reality Centre

 - A variety of 3D input devices

-Our VR/AR software platform facilitates rapid prototyping of application concepts and novel 3D interaction techniques, and provides comprehensive logging of session data to support rapid post-session analysis of usability studies.
+Our VR/AR software testbed facilitates rapid prototyping of application concepts and novel 3D interaction techniques.
+It provides comprehensive logging of session data to support rapid post-session analysis of usability studies.

 Virtual and Augmented Reality,